-Experience the Land of Fire and Ice with our guide to Iceland with kids
+Experience the Land of Fire and Ice with our Iceland family travel blog to learn what to eat, where to stay, and what to do in Iceland with kids

-A World Like No Other: Our Family Travel To Iceland Guide
+Explore A World Like No Other Through Family Travel In Iceland

 There are few places in the world with vistas as epic as those in Iceland.
 Icleand is covered by both freezing glaciers and exploding volcanoes.
 No wonder it has been named The Land of Fire and Ice!
 And whether you are interested in the urban charm of colourful Reykjavik, the quaint farms and small towns of the ring road, or the barren beauty of the Icelandic highlands, there is something in Iceland for everyone.

 Our Iceland guide covers a huge portion of this Island nation.
 We cover how to pack for Iceland.
 And takes you to some of the most incredible places to visit in Iceland.
 Whether you are traveling to Iceland with kids or doing it on your own, you’re going to find something you LOVE here!

 Family travel to Iceland can come in many forms.
 Foodies go for the hot dogs.
 Adventurer’s visit for the incredible hiking and even the SCUBA Diving.
 And urban explorers can’t get enough of the country’s unique architecture and Viking museums.
 If you are looking at where to start exploring we suggest you have a look at our 14-day Iceland Itinerary here to give you an idea of what travel in Iceland has to offer.